Karl Muck: National Anthem controversy

-When the United States entered World War I in the spring of 1917, Muck offered to resign his position as music director of the BSO.
+After American entry into World War I in the spring of 1917, Muck offered to resign his position as music director of the BSO.
 He anticipated that his natural sympathies for Germany, where he was born and spent most of his career despite his Swiss citizenship, might give offense.
-Henry Lee Higginson, the orchestra’s founder and financer, declined it and instead signed Muck to another five-year contract.
-Muck had fears for his own safety, but Higginson gave him assurances that as an artist he had nothing to fear.
-Thereafter he became very sensitive to avoid giving offense.
+Henry Lee Higginson, the orchestra's founder and financer, declined it and instead signed Muck to another five-year contract.
+Muck had fears for his own safety, but Higginson gave him assurances that as an apolitical artist he had nothing to fear.
+Even so, Muck became very sensitive to avoid giving offense.
 The orchestra's publicity manager later wrote: "A good and patriotic German, he had become greatly attached to this country, and altogether he was a thoroughly unhappy man."
-Nevertheless, he programmed all-German concerts on his first tour of American cities following U.S. entry into the war, which some found not at all sensitive to the public's mood in wartime.
+Nevertheless, he continued his former practice and programmed concerts of Classical music only by German and Austro-Hungarian composers on his first tour of American cities following U.S. entry into the war, which some found not at all sensitive to the public's mood in wartime.

 In the fall of 1917, some orchestras like the New York Orchestra Society started performing "The Star-Spangled Banner" at all their concerts.
 Members of the BSO management team discussed programming the anthem for weeks, but without any sense of the issue's importance.
-Moreover, the orchestra's manager, Charles A. Ellis, did not want to embarrass Muck by asking him to do it, given Muck's close attachment to Germany and his personal relationship with the Kaiser.
+Moreover, the orchestra's manager, Charles A. Ellis, did not want to embarrass Muck by asking him to conduct the anthem, particularly given Muck's close attachment to his birthplace and his past personal friendship with the last Kaiser.

-The BSO performed regularly at Infantry Hall in Providence, Rhode Island, where the Providence Journal had been attacking Muck for his ties to the Kaiser.
+The BSO performed regularly at Infantry Hall in Providence, Rhode Island, where John R. Rathom, the unscrupulous and openly Pro-British editor of the Providence Journal had been attacking Muck for his past ties to the last Kaiser.
 The BSO's managers anticipated there might be trouble during their October 1917 visit.
 One member of the management team later said that Major Higginson, the BSO's chairman, was "pugnacious" while Ellis, the manager, was "rather nervous" as they joined the orchestra on the trip.
-Higginson took measures to protect Muck in case of serious trouble.
+Higginson took measures to protect Muck's safety in the case of serious trouble.